Tuesday, May 21, 2013

 Perhaps the legacy of Felix De Vecchi and Alessandro Sidoli will live on, with help not only from those close by but from all over the world.
 His story and that of Villa De Vecchi will one day be fully told and shared.

-Please note every effort has been made to verify the above information, if you are able to update, correct or give any further information I would be very happy to hear from you. ciao lisa
+Please note every effort has been made to verify the above information for Villa de Vecchi, if you are able to update, correct or give any further information I would be very happy to hear from you. ciao lisa

-further resources ~ Valsassina News ~ Salviami Villa De Vecchi (fb)Flickr Jeff Kerwin
+further resources ~ Valsassina News ~ Salviami the Villa (fb)Flickr Jeff Kerwin

 Reply